aws-deadline/deadline-cloud-for-houdini/docs/user-guide.md

 To add a parameter to a node:
 1. Right click a node in the `out` context, select "Parameters and Channels" then click "Edit Paramter Interface".
 2. Under "Create Parameteres", select "Ordered Menu" and click the right arrow to add it to the "Existing Parameters" list.
-3. Select the new parameter in under "Existing Paramters", then edit its configuration under "Parameter Description":
+3. Select the new parameter under "Existing Paramters", then edit its configuration under "Parameter Description":

     a.
 Under the "Parameter" tab, set "Name" to `deadline_cloud_render_strategy` and "Label" to "Deadline Cloud Render Strategy"

-    c.
+    b.
 Under the Menu tab, add menu items for:

     | Token      | Label      |
     | ---------- | ---------- |